 Strict App Blocker

-An app blocker with
+A strict app blocker

 What actually makes an app blocker "strict"